regidf12/regidf12/README-p_DR.md

     - 📗 Clean Architecture: A Craftsman's Guide to Software Structure and Design.
     - 📙 Clean Agile.
 Back to Basics.
 - `🎵 music listening`
-    - 🎛️ Twenty one pilots - stressed out

 </details>